kevinlu1248/pyate/docsrc/_build/html/_sources/general.rst.txt

 ########
 For switching languages, simply run TermExtraction.set_language({language}, {model_name}), where model_name defaults to language.
 For example, Term_Extraction.set_language("it", "it_core_news_sm"}) for Italian.
 By default, the language is English.
 So far, only English (en) and Italian (it) are supported.

-To add more languages, file an issue with a corpus of at least 3000 paragraphs of a general domain in the desired language (preferably wikipedia) named default_general_domain.{lang}.csv replacing lang with the ISO-639-1 code of the language, or the ISO-639-2 if the language does not have a ISO-639-1 code (can be found at https://www.loc.gov/standards/iso639-2/php/code_list.php).
+To add more languages, file an issue with a corpus of at least 3000 paragraphs of a general domain in the desired language (preferably wikipedia) named default_general_domain.{lang}.zip replacing lang with the ISO-639-1 code of the language, or the ISO-639-2 if the language does not have a ISO-639-1 code (can be found at https://www.loc.gov/standards/iso639-2/php/code_list.php).
 The file format should be of the following form to be parsable by Pandas.

 ::